Other ways to support

-We were pleased as punch with our time of 11:35 and though cold and weary drank champagne all the way back to Dover.
+We were pleased as punch with our time of 13 hours and 35 minutes and though cold and weary drank champagne all the way back to Dover.

 We all continued in market research apart from Martin who is still working in HR.
 Linda Nathan sadly died earlier last year.

 We all enjoyed ourselves doing something that has stayed with us ever since. so I’d like to finish this piece by laying down a challenge to the young market researchers of today…..so, why not have a go at swimming the channel as a team, beating our time and beating our fundraising efforts?”

 How to get started

 - Choose a fundraising challenge – such as running a marathon, trying to break a world record, organising a bake or car boot sale.

 - Set up a fundraising website page with Virgin Money or Just Giving and follow their instructions then you can share with your friends, family and colleagues by email and social media.

 Good luck and keep us posted!

 Another way to support us is to band together with others and donate a sum of money ‘in memory’ of a colleague from the industry.

 Please contact Danielle Scott our Secretary/Treasurer on firstname.lastname@example.org for more information.